GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Abstract

 \section{Abstract}

 Auxiliary lines are essential for solving complex geometric problems but remain challenging for large vision-language models (LVLMs).
-Rather than editing diagrams to draw auxiliary lines, which current image editing models struggle to render with geometric precision, we generate textual descriptions of auxiliary-line constructions to better align with the representational strengths of LVLMs.
+Recent attempts construct auxiliary lines via code-driven rendering, a strategy that relies on accurate and executable code generation to produce visual renderings of the auxiliary lines for subsequent reasoning.
+However, in complex solid geometry settings, such a strong dependence on precise specifications substantially restricts the robustness of this strategy.
+Alternatively, we turn to a simpler and more stable solution, representing auxiliary-line constructions as structured textual descriptions.
 To bridge the gap between textual descriptions and spatial structure, we propose a reinforcement learning framework that enhances diagram-text alignment.
-At the core of our approach is a cross-modal reward that evaluates how well the generated auxiliary-line description for an original diagram matches a ground-truth auxiliary-line diagram.
-Built on this reward, we present GeoVLMath, an open-source LVLM tailored to auxiliary-line reasoning in solid geometry.
-This fine-grained signal drives a GRPO-based RL stage, yielding precise diagram-text alignment.
-To support training, we develop a scalable data creation pipeline and construct AuxSolidMath\footnote{The dataset is available at \href{https://huggingface.co/datasets/shasha/AuxSolidMath}{https://huggingface.co/datasets/shasha/AuxSolidMath}}, a dataset of 3,018 real-exam geometry problems with paired diagrams and aligned textual fields.
-At the 3B and 7B scales, GeoVLMath achieves competitive and often superior performance compared with strong open-source and proprietary LVLMs on auxiliary-line reasoning benchmarks.
+The core is a cross-modal reward model that evaluates how well the generated auxiliary-line description matches the ground-truth auxiliary-line diagram.
+The reward signal drives a GRPO-based RL stage to yield informative auxiliary-line descriptions for the reasoning.
+To support the training and evaluation, we develop a scalable data pipeline and construct AuxSolidMath\footnote{The dataset is now publicly available at https://huggingface.co/datasets/shasha/AuxSolidMath}, a dataset of 3,018 real-exam geometry problems with paired diagrams and aligned textual fields.
+Based on this framework, we derive GeoVLMath, an LVLM for solving complex solid geometry.